 Michael A. Blake is a patent, trademark, and copyright attorney.
 Michael is registered to practice before the U.S. Patent and Trademark Office, Connecticut bar, and the State Bar of California (inactive).
 Michael graduated from Texas A&M University with a Bachelor of Science in Mechanical Engineering in 1989.
 He received his law degree from the University of Texas in 1996.
-Prior to attending law school, Michael was employed for four years as a mechanical engineer at Bently Nevada Corporation, now a GE Power Systems business.
+Prior to attending law school, Michael was employed as a mechanical engineer at Bently Nevada Corporation, now a GE Power Systems business.
 At Bently Nevada he diagnosed machinery malfunctions and performed optical alignment on various industrial machines, such as turbines, pumps, compressors and reciprocating engines.

 Before opening his own firm, Michael was an attorney at the patent law firm Cantor Colburn in Connecticut.
 Prior to that he was an attorney with Sierra Patent Group in Nevada.